Get

 After a mother dog gives birth to her puppies, she needs immediate dietary support.
 Birthing an entire litter takes a lot of energy, and she will continue to require an uptake in calories, fat, and protein as the pups grow and rely on her for their nutritional needs.

 Providing your lactating female with proper nutrients isn’t necessarily challenging, but it takes proper measuring and specific dietary changes.
-If you’re wondering how to give your nursing mother the valuable nutrients she needs, we have meal suggestions and other information for you.
+If you’re wondering what to feed a mother dog after giving birth in order to make sure she gets all the nutrients she needs, we have meal suggestions and other information for you.

-Before making the switch, be sure to contact your veterinarian to determine the best diet to feed your female during the upcoming weeks.
+Before making the switch, be sure to contact a veterinarian to determine the best diet to feed your female during the upcoming weeks.

 Below, we have listed vet-recommended puppy recipes that may work best for your nursing dog.